Images, Stretchy Containers and Real Time

 Real-Time Simulation, Day One

-My first day using the Unreal Engine and editor.
+Exploring with the Unreal Engine and editor.
 The studio was modelled in Cinema4D with stills initially made using another 3rd party renderer.
 The process of moving geometry between these programs is supposed to be (or should be) almost frictionless.
 It isn’t.
 A day of making mistakes and compensating for them.

 At this moment, there’s a difference in quality between a rendered digital still or video frame and real-time simulation.
 Shadows, lighting and a range of effects are resolved to a higher level of detail in the rendered frame.
 But the difference is acceptable and will, in time, disappear altogether.
 The colour, texture and lighting can be improved signifigantly, in this work, in the days ahead.